 Some would argue, however, that these cut-off points are arbitrary and do not apply to all individuals depending on their baseline metabolic health and overall health.
-For instance, far too many examples exist of people with low LDL levels having heart attacks and those with high LDL having improved longevity.
-So while these numbers make sense for whole populations, tremendous individual variation exists.
+For instance, there are plenty of examples of people with low LDL levels having heart attacks and of people with high LDL living long lives.7 So while these numbers can make sense for whole populations, tremendous individual variation exists.

 How does keto or low-carb eating affect your cholesterol?

-In most people who follow keto or low-carb diets, blood cholesterol goes up very little, if at all.
+In most people who follow keto or low-carb diets, blood cholesterol goes up little, if at all.
 Some even experience a drop in LDL cholesterol after starting low carb.
-However, others experience an increase in both LDL and HDL cholesterol levels.6
+However, others experience an increase in both LDL and HDL cholesterol levels.8

 A rise in cholesterol during keto or low-carb eating may be related to losing weight.
-It’s been known for decades that major weight loss often leads to a temporary rise in LDL cholesterol.7
+It’s been known for decades that major weight loss can lead to a temporary rise in LDL cholesterol.9

-Lipidologist Dr. Thomas Dayspring has found that around a third of his patients experience increased LDL as a result of weight loss.
-For this reason, it could make sense to wait until your weight has been stable for a few months before assessing your cholesterol levels.
+Lipidologist Dr. Thomas Dayspring has stated that based on his own experience and discussions with other clinicians, around a third of patients seem to see an increase in LDL cholesterol as a result of weight loss.10 For this reason, it could make sense to wait until your weight has been stable for a few months before assessing your cholesterol levels.